 The 2017 Pilot Benchmark provides the first-ever comparative snapshot of the human rights performance of the largest 98 companies across the agricultural products, apparel and extractives industries.
 The companies were selected on the basis of their size (market cap) and revenues.
 View companies here.

-Launched in March 2016, the CHRB Pilot Methodology is the product of over two years of development through multi-stakeholder consultation with over 400 organisations.
+The 2017 assessment was based on the CHRB Pilot Methodology (see below), which is the product of over two years of development through multi-stakeholder consultation with over 400 organisations.
 See consultation feedback.